actfong/fromatob-k8s-workshop/4-Deployments.md

 kubectl rollout undo deployment/{deploy-name} --to-revision={revision-number}  # rollback to a specific revision
 ```

-### Mini Challenge - Update and Rollback ###

-Now that you know everything about deployments, rollbacks and revisions, could you:

-1. Update your application to version 3.0 of the image?
-Where is Abel travelling from/to?
-2. Once you have updated successfully, could you perform a rollback to a revision that is based on version 1.0?

----

 ### What you have learned in this section ###

-In this section, uou have learned how to:
+In this section, you have learned how to:
 1. Deploy an update
 2. Perform a rollback
 3. And how to inspect the revisions of your deployment

-Now that your app is up-and-running, the next step is to [scale up](https://actfong.github.io/k8s-workshop/Part-6-Scaling) your application to take on whatever the Internet will throw at you.
+Now that your app is up-and-running, the next step is to scale up your application to take on whatever the Internet will throw at you.